You have a long hike in a couple of weeks, and what should you expect? Will you able to cover those 50 or 100 miles that you’ve set out to hike?

 If you want to maximize the miles covered throughout the day, then you should start the hike early.
 As soon as it’s bright enough outside, you should get going.

-This tip will be especially important to follow in winter.
-You will have less daylight time in winter anyway, but you should still get up early and do all your preparations so that you can get moving with the first light.
+This tip is especially important in winter.
+Although there is less daylight in winter anyway, you should still get up early and make all your preparations so that you can get moving with the first light.

 Hike before breakfast

-Having a breakfast first may seem a good idea – you need energy for the day, right?
+Having breakfast first may seem like a good idea – you need energy for the day.
 Well, if you have a heavy breakfast, you may actually bring your performance down.
-Not only that but by not having breakfast, you will be saving time and will be able to get going earlier.
+Not only that but by not having breakfast, you will save time and be able to get going earlier.

 As your first meal, have a very light snack if you absolutely need to eat something.
-As for a full breakfast, postpone it until your first stop.
+Postpone a full breakfast until your first stop.

 Rest every 2 hours or so

 Rest and food breaks take time, but they also keep your physical and mental performance at the peak.
-You should have a break every 2 hours or so to rejuvenate and have a light meal to recover energy.
+It would be best to have a break every 2 hours to rejuvenate and have a light meal to recover energy.

 Having a 15-minute power nap can also be insanely helpful.
 Take your shoes off, keep your feet elevated, and close your eyes to rest a little.
 Even if you don’t fall asleep, the 15 minutes of calm lying should give you a decent boost for the rest of the journey.